freddie2025/TournamentTracker/README.md

 # Tournament Tracker

-C# Application from Start to Finish.
-See a Real-World Application Built From Scratch…and learn to do it yourself
+C# application from start to finish.
+See a real-world application built from scratch… and learn to do it yourself.

 ### Featured technologies used include:
 - Interfaces